wannabewayno/README-Generator/README.md

 # README-Generator
  > Node.js plugin that generates a README for your repository or project
 ### Motivation
- to simply create a good README
+ to effortlessly create a README for your project when you're feeling uninspired
 ### Scope
- A CLI that dynamicaly generates questions to the user to generate a README for their project
+ a dynamic CLI that prompts the user questions to generate a good README
 ## Installation
- clone the repo and run npm install for axios, rxjs and inquirer
+ clone this repo and run npm install for axios, rxjs and inquirer
 ## Usage
- run node readme.js
+ navigate to the cloned directory and run node readme.js

 ## License
  Copyright © 2020 undefined under the MIT License